 I am currently a part-time MA Multidisciplinary Printmaking student, a programme which is part of the Centre for Fine Print Research at the University of the West of England (UWE).
 One of the appeals of this programme is the book arts research group.
 There is a vast collection of artists’ books and book arts resources for all aspects of artist publishing, this is led by Sarah Bodman.

 I am also exploring hybrid printmaking which most often combines a digital technology with a traditional print method.
-This seems to be a natural way to expand on and enhance my approach and thinking around my photographic practice.
+This seems to be a natural way to expand on and enhance my approach and thinking around my art practice.

 Below is a small body of work that shows a brief trajectory of my art practice until now.
 My most recent work near the top, ending with my undergraduate final piece.